Generic Name: Naloxone Auto-Injection (nal OKS one)

 - Follow how to use as you have been told by the doctor or read the package insert.

 - Be sure you know how to use before an emergency happens.
 Read the package insert and instructions for use that come with naloxone auto-injection.
-If you have any questions about how to use this medicine, talk with the doctor or pharmacist.
+If you have any questions about how to use naloxone auto-injection, talk with the doctor or pharmacist.

 - Someone else may have to give naloxone auto-injection.
-Be sure others know where this medicine is stored and how to give it if needed.
+Be sure others know where naloxone auto-injection is stored and how to give it if needed.

 - Jab straight into the outer thigh as you have been told.
 This medicine may be given through clothes if needed.
 Inject and hold for as long as you were told.